estuaryoss/estuary-discovery/README.md

 curl -i -u admin:estuaryoss123! http:localhost:8080/about
 ```

-Because discovery acts as an stack aggregator hitting agents, you must use the same HTTP_AUTH_USER &
+Because discovery acts as a stack aggregator hitting agents, you must use the same HTTP_AUTH_USER &
 HTTP_AUTH_PASSWORD
 across all stack, otherwise the aggregation won't work, because the headers are forwarded as they are sent.